Founding years of modern Singapore: Pre-colonial Singapore

 A significant port and settlement, known as Temasek, later renamed Singapura, existed on the island of Singapore in the 14th century.
 Vietnamese records indicate possible diplomatic relationship between Temasek and Vietnam in the 13th century, and Chinese documents describe settlements there in the 14th century.
 It was likely a vassal state of both the Majapahit Empire and the Siamese at different times in the 14th century.
-Around the end of the 14th century, its ruler Parameswara was attacked by either the Majapahit or the Siamese, forcing him to move on to Melaka where he founded the Sultanate of Malacca, Archaeological evidence suggests that the main settlement on present-day Fort Canning was abandoned around this time, although a small-scale trading settlement continued in Singapore for some time afterwards.
+Around the end of the 14th century, its ruler Parameswara was attacked by either the Majapahit or the Siamese, forcing him to move on to Melaka where he founded the Sultanate of Malacca.
+Archaeological evidence suggests that the main settlement on present-day Fort Canning was abandoned around this time, although a small-scale trading settlement continued in Singapore for some time afterwards.
 Between the 16th and 19th centuries, the Malay archipelago was gradually taken over by the European colonial powers, beginning with the Portuguese conquest of the Malacca Sultanate in 1511.
 In 1613, the Portuguese burnt down a trading settlement at the mouth of the Singapore River, after which Singapore lapsed into insignificance in the history of the region for two hundred years.

 The early dominance of the Portuguese was challenged during the 17th century by the Dutch, who came to control most of the region's ports.
 The Dutch established a monopoly over trade within the archipelago, particularly in spices, then the region's most important product.
 Other colonial powers, including the British, were limited to a relatively minor presence in that period.

-Singapore's name comes from 'Singa Pura' which means Lion City in Sanskrit and 'Singam oor' which means city of lions in Tamil.
+Singapore's name comes from 'Singa Pura' which means Lion City in Sanskrit.
 According to the Sejarah Melayu (Malay Annals), a Sumatran prince called Sang Nila Utama landed on Temasek (Singapore's old name) and saw a Lion which is called 'Singa' in Malay.
 Thus he gave the island a new name, 'Singapura'.